A virtual event to support the Research Institute for Children's Health at CWRU School of Medicine

 - Paul Tesar, PhD - Dr. Tesar is an international leader in therapeutic approaches to neurodegenerative disorders, where he has made significant progress in drug development for several of these conditions.

 The institute is not only committed to supporting research, but also to young scientists who wish to focus their research on genetic-based childhood illnesses.
-Your support allows junior researchers to continue their path toward a meaningful research career, to have the opportunity to turn new scientific discoveries into therapies that benefit patients, and to uncover solutions to numerous childhood illness facing the world today.
+Your support allows junior researchers to continue their path toward a meaningful research career, to have the opportunity to turn new scientific discoveries into therapies that benefit patients, and to uncover solutions to numerous childhood illnesses facing the world today.

 - Eric Barbato, PhD, RN - Dr. Barbato is a postdoctoral fellow who is studying the effects of cystic fibrosis and other disease states on circadian rhythm, the body’s daily cycle program.